Relationship Therapy

 • Staying stuck in repeating unhelpful and self-sabotaging patterns in your dating life and friendships

-• Out of control + inexplicable resentment towards others
+• Out of control and inexplicable resentment towards others

 • Resorting to default self-sabotaging behaviors like shutting down and people-pleasing